amoAHCP/spring-vertx-ext/README.md

 spring-vertx-ext
 ================

-## changes in 2.2 (SNAPSHOT)
+## changes in 2.2
-- Update Vert.x to version 3.5.0.Beta1
+- Update Vert.x to version 3.5.0
-- Update Spring to version 5.0.0.RC3
+- Update Spring to version 5.0.0.RELEASE
 - Update AspectJ to version 1.8.10
 - New: Static initializer to create a Spring-aware Verticle without using the Vert.x Factory mechanism.
 This means you can skip the maven-shade configuration or adding the "java-spring" prefix while deploying a verticle.
 This change will not affect the existing mechanism.
   - Usage: